ovh/docs/pages/web/hosting/ftp_save_and_backup/guide.en-ie.md

 slug: restoring-ftp-filezilla-control-panel
 excerpt: 'Find out how to restore a file or an entire storage space from your Web Hosting plan'
 section: 'FTP and SSH'
+order: 3
 ---

-**Last updated 25th September 2018**
+**Last updated 20th June 2022**

 ## Objective

-With an OVH Web Hosting plan, you get a storage space to host your websites on.
+With an OVHcloud Web Hosting plan, you get a storage space to host your websites on.
 A range of actions (e.g. deleting or editing a file) could make your website inaccessible.
 As a result, you may find that you need to restore all of the data stored on your storage space, or simply a file stored on it.

+> [!primary]
+>
+> Backups offered by OVHcloud for shared hosting are non-contractual.
+We offer them in addition to your services to help you in urgent situations.
+We recommend that you regularly perform your own security backups to avoid any data loss.
+>
+> When you make a security backup for your site and use a database, also make a backup of your database.
+Please refer to our guide on [retrieving the backup of a Web Hosting plan’s database](https://docs.ovh.com/ie/en/hosting/web_hosting_database_export_guide/).
+>

 **Find out how to restore a file or an entire storage space from your Web Hosting plan.**

 ## Requirements

-- a [Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/){.external} (please note that this does not work with Cloud Web)
+- a [Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/){.external} (please note that this does not work with [Cloud Web](https://www.ovhcloud.com/en-ie/web-hosting/cloud-web-offer/))
-- Depending on which method you use, you must be able to manage the Web Hosting plan from the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}, or have the FTP user password required to access your storage space.
+- Depending on which method you use, you must be able to manage the Web Hosting plan from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}, or have the FTP user password required to access your storage space.

 ## Instructions